fluencyk/ccc-public/instructions/general-instruction.md

 ### - 2nd-level CMDs -
 Intents: <br>
--- Doubao, you may explain here to show how this level's commands work. <br>
+!Doubao, you may explain here to show how this level's commands work. <br>

 1. 'dsm' <br>
 CASE: 'doubao dsm' <br>